We live a construction life over here at the Harms house.

 I’m also thankful you’ve come along for the ride 🙂

 I was diagnosed with breast cancer on January 20, 2016; one month to the day after my 40th birthday.
 I underwent a bilateral mastectomy and a five month reconstruction process and was forced to make crazy decisions about my body that should be reserved for Twilight Zone episodes.

 I’m currently on a 10-year prescription of Tamoxifen which used to produce hot flashes that brought laughter to my house.
 One time when I had my head in the freezer (I once saw Claire Huxtable do this for relief on The Cosby Show), my then 14-year-old son Owen said very matter-of-factly, “It’s better than cancer.”
 The boy speaks truth.

 I write on a variety of topics, but I love connecting with women going through the bizarre journey of breast reconstruction that affects so much more than the physical body.
 And if you read much of what I write, you will quickly find that I also love Jesus and being a boy mom.

-I am a freelance writer, speaker, contributor for CT Women (previously known as Today’s Christian Woman) and blogger for Inspire a Fire.
-I have a bachelor’s degree from Iowa State University in English: Literary Studies with an emphasis in Journalism.
+I am a freelance writer, speaker and editor with a bachelor’s degree from Iowa State University in English: Literary Studies.